s-sohani/knowledge/Kuber/Objects/StateFullSet.md

 If the pod template includes a volume, which refers to a specific PersistentVolumeClaim, all replicas of the ReplicaSet will use the exact same PersistentVolumeClaim and therefore the same PersistentVolume bound by the claim.
 ![[Pasted image 20240426152950.png]]

+>you can’t make each replica use its own separate PersistentVolumeClaim.
+You can’t use a ReplicaSet to run a distributed data store, where each instance needs its own separate storage.

+### Running multiple replicas with separate storage for each
+You could create multiple ReplicaSets.